Skip to main content Skip to search Skip to main navigation

 IKEA Hack: Playful learning with the Montessori sensory table

-By consciously experiencing their senses through sensory play, children are encouraged in many areas of their development.
-With a sensory table, you can support your child in this in a simple way.
-We have summarised everything you need to know about sensory tables and give you tips for your own sensory table.
+By consciously engaging their senses through sensory play, children are supported in many areas of their early development.
+With a sensory table, you can help your child in this in a simple way.
+We’ve summarised everything you need to know about sensory tables and provided tips to help you create your own.

 What is a sensory table?

-A sensory table is a real playground wonder in a small format!
-You can fill the recessed boxes with a wide variety of materials - from fluffy modelling clay to crackling natural materials.
-This invites your child to explore with all their senses: feel, see, hear, smell - and of course be amazed!
-Free exploration often leads to concentrated play in which little discoverers explore their world with curiosity and creativity.
+A sensory table is a real playground wonder in miniature!
+You can fill the recessed compartments with all sorts of different materials – from fluffy play dough to crackling natural materials.
+This encourages your child to explore using all their senses: touch, sight, hearing, smell – and, of course, wonder!
+This free exploration often leads to deeply focused play, during which little explorers discover their world with curiosity and creativity.

 Sinnestisch aus IKEA TROFAST

-The experience of the senses plays a major role in Montessori education.
-According to Maria Montessori, children want to intensively train their senses and movements.
-Using so-called sensory material, they learn to understand their environment more easily, perceive it more consciously and categorise it better.
-True to the motto "Help me to do it myself", children can immerse themselves in the materials with the sensory table, immerse themselves in them and satisfy their natural need to explore their senses.
-A sensory table should not be a substitute for experiencing the senses in the child's environment and in nature, but a sensory table can be a simple extension of this in everyday life.
+Sensory experience plays a major role in Montessori education.
+According to Maria Montessori, children want to train their senses and movements intensively.
+Through so-called sensory materials, they learn to understand their environment more easily, perceive it more consciously and make better sense of it.
+True to the motto ‘Help me to do it myself’, the sensory table allows children to immerse themselves in the materials, engage deeply with them and satisfy their natural need to explore their senses.
+A sensory table is not intended to be a substitute for sensory experiences in the child’s immediate surroundings and in nature, but it can serve as a simple extension of these experiences in everyday life.

 The IKEA FLISAT table as a sensory table

-The IKEA FLISAT table* is perfect as a sensory table.
-This is because the children's table already has two integrated boxes* that are embedded in the table top.
-So you already have a ready-made sensory table without having to put your manual skills to the test.
-The IKEA FLISAT table is also at the right height for your little one so that they can stand comfortably and explore their senses.
-The boxes can be closed again after playing thanks to the lightweight table top, so that the sensory materials are well sealed.
+The IKEA FLISAT table is perfect as a sensory table.
+That’s because this children’s table already has two built-in boxes recessed into the tabletop.
+So you’ve got a ready-made sensory table without having to put your DIY skills to the test.
+The IKEA FLISAT table is also the perfect height for your little one, so they can stand comfortably at it and explore their senses.
+After playtime, the boxes can be closed again thanks to the lightweight tabletop, ensuring the sensory materials are securely stored away.

 Sinnestisch aus dem IKEA FLISAT

-Using adhesive foils that are customised to fit the IKEA FLISAT*, you can turn your sensory table into a play or painting table at the same time.
-The open table with its boxes serves as a sensory table.
-If you close the boxes with the glued table top, our creative motifs create a play or painting table.
+Using adhesive films cut to fit the IKEA FLISAT perfectly, you can transform your sensory table into a play or drawing table at the same time.
+The open table, with its boxes, serves as a sensory table.
+When you close the boxes using the adhesive-backed table top, our creative designs transform it into a play or art table.

 IKEA Hack Sinnestisch Eisdiele